 Things to do in the Evening in Korcula

 - From June to September watch a performance of the Moreska sword dance, performed on Korcula since the 17th century.
 It’s performed at 21:00 every Thursday in June and September and every Monday & Thursday in July and August.

 - As an island of wine, you’ll find plenty of opportunities to taste.
 Whether you participate at a wine festival or visit a wine bar, be sure to try one of Korcula’s local wines such as Grk, Posip or Plavac Mali.
 We highly recommend Wine Bar Bokar or LoLe Wine Bar in Korcula Town.

 - Islanders love their wine as much as their music and you’ll want to catch a performance.
 Many bars have live singers during the summer, Klapa (acapella) singers usually hang out under the cove in the entranceway to the Old Town and often the cathedral hosts classical music concerts.

 - Every Wednesday Korcula Town plays host to “Flavours of Korcula”, a local produce fair.
 This is a great way to taste home-made products or pick up a few gifts to take home.
 Head to the Rotunda from 18:00.

 Would you like more insider tips and recommendations about Korcula Island?
 We’ve put together a comprehensive guide packed full of information so that you can plan and enjoy a truly memorable holiday on Korcula.
 Click here to download your copy.

 Further information about events in and close to Korcula Town can be found on the Korcula Tourist board calendar.

-We hope this gives you some great ideas of how to spend your on day on Korcula.
+We hope this gives you some great ideas about how to spend your one day on Korcula.
 How would you plan your day?